-- (1) The following oenological practises, processes and treatments must not be used: - a) enrichment of wine by partial concentration through cooling; - b) elimination of sulphur dioxide by physical processes; - c) electrodialysis treatment to ensure the tartaric stabilisation of the wine; - d) partial dealcoholisation of wine; - e) treatment with cation exchangers to ensure the tartaric stabilisation of the wine;

-- f) enrichment of grape must by partial concentration using reverse osmosis, for wines made in the 2022 vintage and later. - (2) The following processing aids must not be used: lysozyme. - (3) The following oenological practises, processes, and treatments may be used subject to the noted restrictions: - a) the temperature for heat treatments must not exceed 70 °C; - the pore size for centrifuging and filtration with or without an inert filtering agent must not be smaller than 0.2 μm; - c) enrichment of grape must by partial concentration using reverse osmosis, for wines made up to and including the 2021 vintage.
+- (1) The following oenological practises, processes and treatments must not be used: - a) enrichment of wine by partial concentration through cooling; - b) elimination of sulphur dioxide by physical processes; - c) electrodialysis treatment to ensure the tartaric stabilisation of the wine; - d) partial dealcoholisation of wine; and - e) treatment with cation exchangers to ensure the tartaric stabilisation of the wine. - (2) The following processing aid must not be used: lysozyme. - (3) The following oenological practises, processes and treatments may be used, subject to the noted restrictions: - a) the temperature for heat treatments must not exceed 70 °C; and - b) the pore size for centrifuging and filtration with or without an inert filtering agent must not be smaller than $0.2 \mu m$.